The Lean Green Bean

 Instructions

-2. Place sweet potatoes, garlic, peppers, chicken thighs, Old Bay and broth in the instant pot.
+2. Place sweet potatoes, garlic, peppers, chicken thighs, seasoning and broth in the instant pot.

 3. Seal and manually set the timer for 12 minutes.

 4. Quick release.
-Remove chicken thighs to shred.
-Use a fork or potato masher to gently break about sweet potato chunks as you stir.
+Remove chicken to shred.
+Use a fork or potato masher to gently break apart sweet potato chunks as you stir.
 Switch to saute, return chicken to pot and stir in corn and spinach.

 5. Let simmer 2-3 minutes, taste, adjust seasonings and serve.
 If you want to thin it out a little, add an additional half cup of broth.